Skip to main content

 Step Five: Click the "Update" link on the row you're editing to save the changes to the selected behavior or click the "Cancel" link to discard your changes.

-Step Six: Click the "Print" button to print the entire list of problem behaviors.
+Step Six: Click the "Print" button to print a list of problem behaviors.

 Did this answer your question?